NLO and off-shell effects in top quark mass determinations: Measurement of the top quark mass based on pseudo-data

-Fig.~\ref{fig:fullNLO} shows results of a fit where the pseudo-data have been generated using the $\nlofull$ calculation, and templates based on the $\nlofull$ and $\lofull$, respectively.
-While the uncertainty bands are comparable to the factorised case with pseudo-data based on $\nlodec$ (Fig.~\ref{fig:NLO_NWA_decayNLO}), the offset increases from $-1.38\pm 0.07$\,GeV to $-1.52\pm 0.07$\,GeV.
-While this increase in the offset is not conclusive when taking the statistical uncertainty into account, it still is an indication of the trend, as this behaviour can be understood from the shape changes between LO and NLO shown in Figs.~\ref{fig:mlb_scalevar} and~\ref{fig:mlb_scalevar_nwa}, where we can see that the shape differences between the LO and the NLO description of the full $W^+W^-b\bar{b}$ final state (Fig.~\ref{fig:mlb_scalevar}) are more pronounced than the ones in the NWA, between $\lodec$ and $\nlodec$ (Fig.~\ref{fig:mlb_scalevar_nwa}).
+Figure~\ref{fig:NLO_NWA_decayNLO} shows the effect of changing the perturbative order in both the production and decay process.
+Comparing Figs.~\ref{fig:NWA} and~\ref{fig:NLO_NWA_decayNLO}, we observe that, within the statistical uncertainties, the offset in Fig.~\ref{fig:NLO_NWA_decayNLO} coincides with the sum of the offsets in Figs.~\ref{fig:LOvsNLO_NWA_decayLO} and \ref{fig:NLO_NWA_decayLOvsNLO}, as is expected for the factorised approach.
+Figure~\ref{fig:fullNLO} shows results of a fit where the pseudo-data have been generated using the $\nlofull$ calculation, and the calibrations are based on the $\nlofull$ and $\lofull$ descriptions.
+While the uncertainty bands are comparable to the factorised case that uses pseudo-data based on $\nlodec$ (Fig.~\ref{fig:NLO_NWA_decayNLO}), the offset increases from $-1.38\pm0.07\gev$ to $-1.52\pm0.07\gev$.
+While this increase in the offset is not conclusive when taking the statistical uncertainty into account, it still is an indication of the trend that the inclusion of a richer set of corrections leads to larger offsets.

-In Fig.~\ref{fig:NLO_WWbb_vs_NWA_decayNLO} we again use pseudo-data generated according to $\nlofull$, and compare the fit based on the full NLO templates to the fit based on the factorised $\nlodec$ ones.
-We see that the offset $0.83\pm 0.07\gev$ is smaller in magnitude than in Fig.~\ref{fig:fullNLO}, and in the opposite direction.
-This indicates that, in the fit range, the non-factorisable contributions are suppressed, as the NWA is a satisfactory approximation as long as the corrections to the decay are included, or at least seems to be a better approximation than calculating $W^+W^-b\bar{b}$ at LO only.
+In Fig.~\ref{fig:NLO_WWbb_vs_NWA_decayNLO}, we again use pseudo-data generated according to $\nlofull$, this time comparing the fit based on the full NLO calibration to the one obtained with the $\nlodec$ calibration representing the factorised NLO approach.
+We see that the offset of $0.83\pm0.07\gev$ is smaller in magnitude than in Fig.~\ref{fig:fullNLO}, and goes in the opposite direction.
+This indicates that the non-factorisable contributions are suppressed in the fit range, since the NWA, with the corrections to the decay included, is a better approximation than $\lofull$ only.